Tomas-Mas/NHLDataLoader_v2/README.md

 <p>
-  Based on the date range in Run class https://github.com/Tomas-Mas/NHLDataLoader_v2/blob/df8a990fb90d416605c9699144b36da542ee20eb/src/main/Run.java#L17-L17 program will load data from api using java.net.URL and HttpUrlConnection into Java objects which are then stored into database using Hibernate. <br>
+  Based on the date range in Run class https://github.com/Tomas-Mas/NHLDataLoader_v2/blob/df8a990fb90d416605c9699144b36da542ee20eb/src/main/Run.java#L17-L17 program will load data from api using java.net.URL and HttpUrlConnection into Java objects which are then stored into database using Hibernate. <br> <br>
   To prevent errors and potantialy storing same data twice program checks, if said data aren't already stored and if so it checks, whether changes has been made to them based on unique keys or unique combination of columns.
 This will also be important later on when program will be handling live games, but for now trying to load game, that has already been loaded and stored into db won't cause any issues.
 </p>